Getting a Commercial Mortgage For Your Business

 How long is a business mortgage?

-Customers often ask us how long a mortgage for a commercial property in the UK would usually run for, and the answer is that terms in this sector can vary.
-Commercial mortgage terms can range between three and 40 years – anything less than that would more commonly be a bridging loan.
-In terms of what is average for a commercial mortgage agreement, most tend to fall into the 15-30 year bracket.
+Customers often ask us how long a mortgage for a business property in the UK would usually run for, and the answer is that terms in this sector can vary.
+Business mortgage terms can range between three and 40 years – anything less than that would more commonly be a bridging loan.
+In terms of what is average for a this type of agreement, most tend to fall into the 15-30 year bracket.

 Are there mortgage loans for small businesses and start-ups?